beefyfinance/beefy-blog/content/articles/introducing-our-brand-new-moonbeam-vaults.en.md

 ### Meet Beamswap, the number one DEX on Moonbeam

-Our first strategies for Moonbeam will make use of LPs and vaults on Beamswap.
+Our first strategies for Moonbeam will make use of LPs and farms on Beamswap.
 Beamswap is one of Moonbeam's most popular DEXs and offers a [bridge](https://app.beamswap.io/bridge) from Binance Smart Chain for $BUSD and $BNB.
 You can also send $FTM via their [Fantom bridge](https://app.beamswap.io/ftm) and request GLMR from their faucet to start making transactions.

 ### Which Vaults has Beefy launched?